-Harvesting honey without an extractor doesn’t have to be an expensive task, although honey extractors are often mentioned in the beekeeping world, there are cheaper alternative methods that are perfect for beginner beekeepers and they will also help to keep your budget intact for other important tools and equipment.
-For those who are unaware of honey extractors and their costs, we’ll give you a quick rundown of how they work and then we’ll talk through the cheaper methods that are available, showing you that you don’t always need fancy gadgets to produce the tasty honey we all know and love!
+Extracting honey without an extractor doesn’t have to be an expensive task, although honey extractors are often mentioned in the beekeeping world, there are cheaper alternative methods that are perfect for beginner beekeepers and they will also help to keep your budget intact for other important tools and equipment.
+For those who are unaware of honey extractors and their costs, we’ll give you a quick rundown of how they work and then we’ll talk through the cheaper methods such and crush and strain that are available, showing you that you don’t always need fancy gadgets to produce the tasty honey we all know and love!

 Firstly, you need to cut the comb from the frame with your uncapping knife (ideally hot for an easier process) and then place it all within your bowl.
 If you are using plastic foundations then you’ll have to scrape the honey off from each side.